neapsix/catalog-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To Do
+- [x] Add styling and components from react-bootstrap
+- [x] Add Reset all filters option
+- [x] Add Download as CSV option
+- [x] Add pop-up Details form
+- [ ] Add custom exclude checkboxes so that the display name doesn't have to match the filter string.
 - [ ] Refactor exclude checkboxes so that every checkbox has a state value from the start.
-- [ ] Add custom exclude checkboxes so that the display name doesn't have to match the filter string.
+This change would allow for a more functional All/None link instead of the Reset all link.
 - [ ] Write new README file.

 ## Available Scripts